Meet the Board of Directors

 President & Founder

-Local high school teacher by day, cat rescuer by night!
+I'm a local high school teacher by day, cat rescuer by night!
 For years I had daydreamed about starting a cat cafe.
 Through dedication and persistence, we made it happen with the help of some incredible people.
 Then, a few years into the operation, and after witnessing the dire need for more resources to help cats in Tallahassee, we evolved into a full-blown cat rescue saving over 300 cats per year and finding them forever homes.
 I am so proud of our team!

 Dr. Sara Jones